gerwitz/hgc-v12/src/writing/2011/2011-04-10-ignorance-of-the-commons.md

 ---
-title: Ignorance of the commons
+title: Ignorance of the Commons
 categories:
 - culture
 content-tags: